Michael W. Friedlander: Criticism of pseudoscience

 Besides authoring the book At The Fringes Of Science, Friedlander also gave critical lectures opposing pseudoscience and, in particular, the pseudohistorical and pseudoscientific theories of Immanuel Velikovsky, such as Velikovsky's theory that the Earth had suffered catastrophic close contacts with Venus and Mars in ancient history, which Velikovsky published in Worlds in Collision.
 One such lecture was in November 1972 at the Philosophy of Science Association at a session entitled "Velikovsky and the Politics of Science".
 On this occasion, Immanuel Velikovsky and two of his supporters Lynn Rose and Antionette M. Patterson were present and also gave presentations.

 Recognition

-Friedlander was a Guggenheim Fellow and Visiting Professor at Imperial College, London from 1962 to 1963.
+Friedlander was a Guggenheim Fellow and visiting professor at Imperial College, London from 1962 to 1963.
 In 1975 he received the Alumni award for Teaching from Washington University.
 In 1993 he was awarded the Kemper Award for Innovative Teaching at Washington University.

 In October 1999 Washington University created the Michael Friedlander Scholarship for undergraduate students.

+His son David Friedlander created a memorial website for his father.
+The site covers not only Friedlander's cosmic rays research, but also a glimpse of his many other interests, both within the physics department and across the larger university community.
+The web is also a tribute to the breadth and depth and sheer number of years of commitment he demonstrated throughout his career.
+It also includes glimpses into his family life and hobbies.